TigerHix/ScoreboardLib/README.md

 # ScoreboardLib
-A flicker-free scoreboard library with support of text that are up to 48 characters.
+A flicker-free scoreboard library with support of text up to 48 characters.

 What is ScoreboardLib?
 --------------